Stem Cell Characterization and Assay Services

-Contact us at firstname.lastname@example.org to learn how to take advantage of our stem cell characterization services and assays described below.
+Contact us to learn more about how we can meet your research needs or explore our stem cell services below.

 Hematopoietic Stem and Progenitor Cell Characterization

 Measure the effects of your test compounds on HSPC numbers and function using CAS’s in vivo and in vitro assays.
 With our services, you can evaluate HSPC renewal, expansion, and differentiation potential.

 Mesenchymal Stromal Cell Characterization

 Characterize your MSC samples to evaluate their phenotype, ability to proliferate and differentiate,and immunomodulatory capacity.

 We will work with you to develop customized stem cell assays to answer your specific research questions.
 Custom testing services are available for hematopoietic and mesenchymal stem cell culture.

 Here are a few examples of custom stem cell assays we have previously developed: